+Establishing long-term stability and expanding cash reserves should be a primary goal of every nonprofit organization, regardless of size.
 Like individuals who set money aside for a rainy day or retirement, an endowment serves a nonprofit by providing a restricted fund that limits its spending (ideally) to only the interest or earnings from the endowment’s investments.
-As with any restricted fund, the goal is to grow the underlying principal over time.
-This is best accomplished with a solid investment strategy combined with consistent and successful fundraising efforts.
+Creating a permanent nonprofit endowment fund can help small nonprofits establish long-term stability as well as serve as a catalyst to lure new donors.

 While there is no minimum amount required to start an endowment, a good rule of thumb is that once the organization has acquired three times its operating budget, it may be time to consider an endowment.
-Here are just a few tips to consider in forming an endowment.
+As an institutional asset management firm in Topeka, KS, we offer the following tips for small nonprofits in Kansas (and elsewhere) to consider in forming an endowment.

 Tip 1: Establish the Rules for the Endowment Fund